SWKS COVID-19 UPDATE Finney County adds seven positive cases

 SOUTHWEST KANSAS NUMBERS

-Ford County saw two new positive confirmed additional cases, with an overall total to 5,763 as of Monday.
-Seward County added one positive cases to its total of 3,868.
-Kearny County increased by two cases as of Monday for an overall total of 572 .
-Grant and Meade Counties each added one case for totals of 944 and 515.
-Numbers in other southwest Kansas counties remained constant through Friday.
+Ford County saw zero new positive confirmed additional cases, with an overall total to 5,763 as of Wednesday.
+Seward County added two positive cases to its total of 3,870.
+Scott and Hamilton Counties each increased by three cases at of Wednesday with overall totals of 596 and 205, respectively.
+Grant and Morton Counties each added one case for totals of 945 and 264, respectively.
+Numbers in other southwest Kansas counties remained constant through Wednesday.

 Ford - 5,763